 But older people or those with high blood pressure and diabetes also can have the same kinds of spots on a brain MRI.
-So the doctor will consider other info, including your symptoms, along with the scan results before they make a diagnosis.
+So the doctor will consider other info, including your symptoms, along with the scan results or the enhancement of lesions before they make a diagnosis.

 Also, an MRI result that says things are normal doesn’t rule out MS. You could be one of a small number of people who have lesions in places the scan can’t show.

-Spinal taps: This test, which you may also hear called lumbar puncture, checks the fluid that runs through your spinal column.
+Lumbar puncture: This test, which you may also hear called a spinal tap, checks the fluid that runs through your spinal column.
 Doctors use it to look for high levels of proteins and other substances that are signs of the disease.
 It can help diagnose MS, but it, too, isn’t absolute proof.

 Evoked potentials: These electrical nerve tests can help doctors confirm if MS has affected the parts of your brain that help you see, hear, and feel.
 The doctor will place wires on your scalp to test your brain's response as you watch a pattern on a video screen, hear a series of clicks, or get electrical pulses on your arm or leg.